 What I learned: In numerology, 11:11 adds to 4 and the Fourth Chakra is our Heart.
 So an alternative meaning for seeing 11:11 on clocks is to follow your heart (the code 4:44 or 444 has a similar meaning).
 How do you eat an elephant?
 One bite at a time.
 How do you recover from bullying?
 One breath at a time.
 One heartbeat at a time.
 Moment by moment.

 Bullies want you to give them your auric power and energy.
 The more you think about them, the more life they suck out of you.

-No wonder some people become suicidal (which, by the way, is never the answer – I have people in past life regressions tell me this a lot).
-When you reconnect with your heart, you increase your true power and remind yourself that life goes on, no matter what.
+No wonder some people become suicidal (which, by the way, is not a shortcut – I have people in past life regressions tell me this).
+When you reconnect with your heart, you increase your power and remind yourself that life goes on, no matter what.
 That inner freedom is something a bully can never take from you.

 ‘If only I were stronger/ braver/ smarter, this wouldn’t have happened’

 ‘If I just tried harder they would like me’